Concerto 1700 provided a formidable lesson throughout the concert of a great work together and what the concept of chamber music means.

 Simón Andueza, RITMO

-Concerto 1700 highlights by the recovering work of music little known nowadays but, in turn, pure, intense and exciting.
-Authors who, for one reason or another, were relegated in the shadow of oblivion, are now rescued and performed by this group respecting own musical canons of the time.
-That unique sound and freshness are embodied and recreated by Concerto 1700 in each of their performances.
+Concerto 1700 highlights by the recovering work of the forgotten musical heritage, especially of Spanish composers and teachers of chapel of the 18th century.
+Authors who, for one reason or another, were relegated to the shadow of oblivion, are now rescued and performed by this group respecting the musical canons of their time

-Concerto 1700 has been finalists as Best Young Group in the GEMA 2015 and 2016 Awards, being awarded with the FestClasica Circuits 2017 Award in the category Early Music.
+Concerto 1700 has been awarded with the FestClasica Circuits 2017 Award in the category Early Music.
 They have performed with great public and critical success in the most important Spanish festivals such as the Quincena Musical de San Sebastián, Festival Internacional de Santander, Otoño Musical Soriano, Festival de Música Española de Cádiz, Festival de Música Antigua de Aranjuez, Festival de Música Antigua de Sevilla, among others.
-In 2018 they released their first album «José de Torres (ca.1670-1738): Amoroso Señor» with unpublished works by the Spanish composer together with the soprano Aurora Peña with a wonderful reception by the public and critics.
+After the success of their first album "José de Torres (ca.1670-1738): Amoroso Señor" together with the soprano Aurora Peña they published their second album "Italy in Spain: Violin Sonatas in late 18th-century Madrid" with Italian music for violin from the second half of the 18th century.

 Born in Malaga (Spain), Daniel Pinteño is considered by critics as one of the emerging figures with more projection within the Spanish historicist panorama.
 He began his studies in the Conservatorio Profesional de Música de Murcia, under the supervision of Emilio Fenoy, and later completes them with Juan Luis Gallego in the Conservatorio Superior de Música de Aragón.